Azzraya/Nexus/TERMS_OF_SERVICE.md

 - Back up important data regularly
 - You are responsible for configuring appropriate data retention settings
 - You must comply with applicable privacy laws (GDPR, CCPA, etc.) for your users
 - **Auto-recovery snapshots**: Snapshots are created automatically for security purposes.
-While we strive to restore servers after attacks, we cannot guarantee complete restoration of all channels, roles, or permissions.
+While we strive to restore servers after attacks, we cannot guarantee complete restoration of all channels, roles, permissions, webhooks, emojis, stickers, or server settings.
+Recovery includes channels, roles, webhooks, emojis, stickers, and server settings (icon, banner, etc.) when available in snapshots.
 - **Server lockdown**: During security incidents, the bot may temporarily restrict server access (lockdown mode).
 This is an automated security measure to prevent further damage.

 ## Limitation of Liability